djcyphers/ChatApp/README.md

 # ChatApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

-For use in a ## local enviroments.
+## Local ChatApp

+This app was made for a school project.
+You can use this by starting the server and letting others connect to your IP address with port 3000.
+Just your basic chat app.
+Weeeee!

 ## Development server